leftygray/Australian_HBV_model/README.md

 - **3-SummaryResults.Rmd**: This script is used to produce figures of summary results for a specified project.
 It is written as an R markdown document so the figures can be generated as part of a summary results Word document using knitr.

+Note as these are scripts, not functions, care should be taken to ensure the project specifications are correct before running a script especially after if any updates have been pulled from the repository.

 _Main directory sub-directories_

 #### code ####

-Contains specific functions and scripts used by the main modeling scripts.
+Contains specific functions and scripts used by the main modelling scripts.
 This directory also contains the original files for Ben Cowie's Berkeley Madonna model.

 #### data ####